-‘The Sims 5’ release date, rumours, gameplay, and what we know so far
+‘The Sims 5’ release date, latest news, and everything we know so far

 What platforms will The Sims 5 be available on?

 Judging on past Sims editions, the fifth instalment would likely be debuted on PC before arriving on PlayStation and Xbox.
-There’s no word if EA will launch Sims on Nintendo’s consoles in the near future.
+Given that there are now multiple generations of consoles at play, it’s likely that The Sims 5 will be cross-generational.
+This all depends when it lands on consoles however, as the old gen tech may simply be out of date by then.

 Are there any expansion packs available for The Sims 5?